“Daily sitting is our bread and butter, the basic stuff of dharma.

 ― Charlotte Joko Beck

-To a bunch of self-styled hippies, peaceniks, and radicals, the stories of ancient monks kicking over water jugs, writing poems lauding drunkeness, unabashedly proclaiming that Buddha was a "shit stick", etc., were extremely cool.
-Those Zennies seemed like our kind of guys.
+To a bunch of us erstwhile hippies, peaceniks, and radicals, stories of rambunctious monks kicking over water jugs, unabashedly proclaiming that Buddha was a "shit stick, or writing poems lauding drunkeness, Zen seemed "far out."
+These were the prototypical rebels, our kind of people.

 Little did we know.

 Once I actually connected with a teacher and a sangha, a different reality emerged.
-I found that the foundation of Zen Buddhism, like that of other spiritual traditions throughout the world, rests squarely on a clear ethical framework.
-Rather than becoming a member of another tribe of free form hippies, I found out that engaging in formal Zen training with a teacher meant making a commitment to a set of vows and precepts.
-I was faced with studying and practicing Taking Refuge in the Triple Gems, the Four Bodhisattva Vows, the Three Pure Precepts, and the 10 Essential Precepts.
+I found that the foundation of Zen Buddhism, like that of other spiritual traditions throughout the world, rests squarely on a set of vows and precepts.
+Rather than becoming a member of another tribe of free form hippies, I found out that engaging in formal Zen training with a teacher meant making a commitment to a set of clearly stated intentions: Taking Refuge in the Triple Gems, the Four Bodhisattva Vows, the Three Pure Precepts, and the 10 Essential Precepts was expected.
 It was part of the deal.

 Jeez.
-Growing up I only had to worry about the Ten Commandments!
+Growing up I only had to worry about the ten commandments!
 Now?
 Do the math.
-This is twice as many.
-So much for "doing your own thing!"
+This is twice as many!
+So much for being hip and cool, for "doing your own thing!"

 Or so it seemed.

-Now, decades down the road, having ordained with Thich Nhat Hanh's Order of Interbeing for a time, and studying and practicing with several Buddhist and other spiritual traditions over the years, I've come to understand the nature of commitment in a different way.
+Now, decades down the road, having explored a set of vows in a variety of Buddhist and other traditions, even ordaining with Thich Nhat Hanh's Order of Interbeing for awhile, I've come to understand the nature of those commitments differently.

-This isn't just a Buddhist thing.
-Over the years, I've met Jews and Christians and Hindus and Muslims and Jews who are on the same page about this.
-You can see it in their eyes.
-You can feel it in their Presence.
-Heck, I've even had friends who call themselves atheists who do a better job of it than some self-professed "religious" types.
-It's not about belief.
-It's something deeper than that.
+This isn't just a Zen thing, or a Buddhist thing.
+I believe it is universal, embedded in the heart of all of the world's religions.
+I believe Jesus was getting at this when he said "Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind," and "Love your neighbor as yourself."
+Over the years, I've met Jews and Christians and Hindus and Muslims who are on the same page about this.
+You can see it in their eyes, hear it in voices.
+I've even had friends who call themselves Atheists who do a better job of it than some self-professed "religious" types.

 Reality Holds Great Promise.

-At this point, it's all Practice.
-Often the choice to be made, if it is a choice at all, is to just take a conscious breath or two, relax a bit, open my heart, mind, and senses -- and really pay attention to the Present Moment.
-There, the promise made is, in itself, the promise fulfilled.
-The means and the end are One.
-The commitment to Practice is doing me just as much as "I" am doing it.
+At this point, beyond certain commitments I play with, it's all Practice.
+The choice, if it is a choice at all, is to take a conscious breath, relax a bit, open my heart, mind, and senses -- and really pay attention to the Present Moment.
+There the promise made is, in itself, the promise fulfilled.
+The commitment is doing me just as much as "I" am doing it.